top of page

 About

-Commended by the Vancouver Sun for his "sophisticated work of such immediate, glittery appeal" and called "a rising star in the constellation of Canadian composers" by Oregon Arts Watch, Nicholas Ryan Kelly writes choral, wind ensemble, and chamber music infused with a sense of cinematic drama.
+Commended by the Vancouver Sun for his "sophisticated work of such immediate, glittery appeal" and called "a rising star in the constellation of Canadian composers" by Oregon Arts Watch, Nicholas Ryan Kelly writes choral and classical vocal music with a sense of cinematic drama.

-His choral compositions have been premiered by many of Canada's top choirs, including Chor Leoni, Da Capo Chamber Choir, the Elmer Iseler Singers, the Elektra Women's Choir, Pro Coro Canada, Vancouver Chamber Choir, and the National Youth Choir of Canada.
-International performances include the Singapore Youth Choir, True Concord Voices, the West Point Band of the US Army, and many others.
-Since 2015, he has received over 20 national and international prizes for both choral and wind ensemble compositions, including the Howard Cable Prize from the Canadian Band Association and the Edwin Fissinger Choral Composition Prize.
+Internationally, his choral compositions have been performed on 6 continents by groups like the True Concord Voices, the Singapore Youth Choir, and countless community and university groups.
+At home, his music has been featured by most of Canada's top choirs--including the Elora Singers, Elmer Iseler Singers, Pro Coro Canada, Vancouver Chamber Choir, Elektra Women's Choir, Chor Leoni, Da Capo Chamber Choir, Halifax Camerata Singers, musica intima, the National Youth Choir of Canada, and many others.
+Since 2016, he has received over 20 national and international awards for both choral and wind ensemble compositions, including the Howard Cable Prize from the Canadian Band Association and the Edwin Fissinger Choral Composition Prize.

 Nick-photo-colour-2019.JPG